You are here: Home » Teaching

 Teaching Goals

-My teaching goal is not only providing information.
+My teaching goal is not only to provide information.
 Teaching should enhance the learning abilities of the students.
-Students have to be an active part of learning and scientific processes, which requires a variety of new skills and techniques.
-Goals of a successful teaching job are improvement of reading and analytical skills, the ability to see the context and to draw conclusions from any given fact, problem-solving and discussion skills, and to present scientific data and to defend hypotheses.
+Students have to be an active part of learning and scientific processes, which requires a variety of skills and techniques.
+Goals of successful teaching activities are improvement of reading and analytical skills, the ability to see the context and to draw conclusions from given facts, problem-solving and discussion skills, and to be able to present scientific data and to defend hypotheses.
 Other important goals are communication skills and teamwork.
-Students should understand the need to master the whole spectrum of scientific work: setting a hypothesis, gaining information and evidence, discussing and drawing conclusions, drafting a prospectus and presenting and defending results.
+Students in colleges and universities should understand the need to master the whole spectrum of scientific work: setting a hypothesis, gaining information and evidence, discussing and drawing conclusions, drafting a prospectus and presenting and defending results.

 Design and Implement

 To achieve those goals, I want to stimulate an active role of the students in the learning process.
 Especially for undergraduates, the "traditional" lectures in the classroom nevertheless play an important role.
-Although new technologies (like computers) are important for teaching, certain subject matter (like reaction mechanisms) are meaningful and can be descriptively developed at the blackboard.
+Although new technologies (like online lectures) are important for teaching, certain subjects (such as reaction mechanisms) can be descriptively developed at the blackboard.
+Especially in organic chemistry, blackboard work facilitates classroom contributions and discussions.
 Planned and structured board work is important as well as maintaining eye contact with the audience.
-A careful preparation of the lectures is critical to be accepted as a teaching authority.
+A careful preparation of the lectures is critical to be accepted as an authority in a subject.
 However, to give students an active role in the learning process, additional methods are necessary.

+Final year senior seminars are especially suitable to go beyond lecture-style teaching towards a student-centered instruction.
 For example, the joint reading of a paper in any current chemistry journal, followed by a discussion, can improve the reading skills of the students.
-The students will learn to recognize the scope and the important content of a scientific publication and how scientific results materialize.
-The same goal can be achieved by the joint visit of lectures or conferences.
+The students will learn to recognize the scope and the important content of a scientific publication and how scientific results evolve.
+The same goal can be achieved by the joint visit to scientific talks or conferences.

 Short presentations of specific subject matter by the students followed by a discussion will improve their ability to extract information and to present and to defend their interpretation.
-In my experience, students feel sometimes uncomfortable with giving lectures or asking questions.
-In this case, the teacher plays the role of a moderator, who encourages the student to discuss.
+In my experience, students feel sometimes uncomfortable with giving presentations or asking questions.
+In this case, the teacher should play the role of a moderator, who encourages the student in discussion.
 Those presentations also can be prepared and given by a group of students to advance team work skills.

 Problem sets for homework can enhance the problem solving skills of the students.
-However, problem sets not only form the basis for an assessment.
-It is important to thoroughly discuss them afterwards in the classroom.
+However, problem sets should not only be for the purpose of an assessment.
+It is important for the instructor and the students to thoroughly discuss them afterwards in the classroom.

-Ideally, specific lectures are accompanied by interplay between principle and practice.
-For example the Grignard reaction first can be developed in the classroom.
-A few days later, the students practice it in the laboratory.
-Afterwards, their experiences with that reaction can be discussed in the classroom again.
+Ideally, lectures are accompanied by interplay between principle and practice.
+For example the Grignard reaction first can be discussed in the classroom.
+A few days later, the students practice the methodology in the laboratory.
+Afterwards, their experience with that reaction can be revisited in the classroom again.
 In general, hands-on training is very important in a learning process.
-Ideally, the students are as early as possible involved in a research project.
-This forms the basis of gaining new knowledge based on their current knowledge.

 However, other aspects of successful teaching are also important.
 Motivation of the students plays an important role.
-If students experience setbacks, those problems have to be addressed.
-If students should have success in a procedure, they deserve praise.
-I want to stay in contact with the students and actively encourage dialogue during office hours, by appointment or by email.
+If students experience setbacks, those problems must be addressed.
+If students are successful on experimental procedure or in their problem solving, they deserve praise.
+I want to stay in contact with the students and actively encourage dialogue during office hours, by appointment, by walk-in or by email.

 Refining my teaching skills